 Now, all the contacts from your Google account will be available on your iPhone.

 Change Default Account for Saving New Contacts on iPhone

-Method 2 will keep your existing contacts in sync with each other.
-In case you want to save new contacts on Google and keep them in sync as well, go to iPhone Settings > Contacts.
+While the above method shows you how to sync existing contacts with each other.
+In case you want to save new contacts on Google, go to iPhone Settings → Contacts.
 Tap on Default account.
 Choose Gmail.
-Do this on both your iPhones.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.